-Customers who have been communicating with the lender and were nevertheless hit by setting off it could well be worth complaining, see the section below for more details.
+If customers have been communicating with the lender and were nevertheless hit by setting-off, it could well be worth complaining - as detailed above.

 Remember that it is usually easier to move savings than to move debt.

-Make sure to browse around for the top deals and transfer any direct debits over to the new account, many current account providers can do this automatically as part of a 'switching service'.
+Make sure to browse around for the top deals and transfer any direct debits over to the new account, many current account providers can do this automatically as part of the Current Account Switch Service.

 Summary: Legal right